 Failing to install ‘drip-loops’ with your light cords can also cause water loss.
 These instructions review the proper assembly steps when setting up a fountain with LED lights to prevent this from occurring.
 The video below details this process as well:

 If you are experiencing water flow issues the video below details some basic troubleshooting involving the pump, tubing and assembly:

 Additional information on addressing water flow including an optional flow control tip and levelling advice:

 Are you experiencing unwanted splashing from your fountain?
 If you have a tiered fountain or a fountain with a pouring spill, have a look at our article on Installing a Splash Line or this video:

 Repair procedures can vary depending on if you can clearly identify or not.

-- Identifiable leaks, are easily resolved following out epoxy repair procedures.
+Identifiable leaks, are easily resolved by following these epoxy repair procedures.